frankdean/trip-server/README.md

 1. Run `npm run lint`

-1. Update the version number in `config-dist.json`
+1. Update the version number in `index.js myApp.version`

 1. Check in the change and push the changes

 1. On the target server, pull the changes

-1. Update the version number in the local `config.json`

 1. Run `npm install` on the target server